EpicEricEE/typst-plugins/src/number.typ

-// Regex pattern for a number.
+// Regex pattern for a number with plus/minus uncertainty.
 //
 // Returns the following captures:
 // - 0: The value.